MagagniniMarica/Uncertain-Data-kNN-Counterfactuals/README.md

-# Source code and full experiment results for "Counterfactual explanations with the k-Nearest Neighborhood classifier and uncertain data"
+# Source code and full experimental results for "Counterfactual explanations with the k-Nearest Neighborhood classifier and uncertain data"

 This repository contains the source code used for the experiments in the paper: